akkornel/gcs_gcp/packer/README.md

   file, which Packer will use for build instructions.
 It defaults to "globus.pkr.hcl".

+* `_PACKER_DIR` is the path where the Packer files are located.
+It defaults to ".", the current directory.
+If you are running Cloud Build via a trigger, and the Packer files are in a sub-directory of the repository, you will need to change this to be the path of the sub-directory.

 * `_ZONE` is the name of the Compute Engine zone where Packer will temporarily create Compute Engine disks and VM instances.
 This needs to match the zone specified in the fine-grained permissions for the Packer Service Account.